scalabl3/userflow/02-implementation-docs/product/stories/STORY-API-001.md

 # API Structure and Standards Stories

+## Story Relationships
+1. STORY-USER-001 (Authentication)
+   - Provides: User identity and tokens
+   - Required by: API authentication
+   - Enhances: API security

+2. STORY-RBAC-001 (Role Management)
+   - Provides: Role-based access control
+   - Required by: API authorization
+   - Enhances: API security

+3. STORY-SESSION-001 (Session Management)
+   - Provides: Session validation
+   - Required by: API authentication
+   - Enhances: API security

+4. STORY-DEPLOY-001 (Deployment)
+   - Provides: Environment configuration
+   - Required by: API deployment
+   - Enhances: API reliability

+5. STORY-TESTING-001 (Testing)
+   - Provides: Test patterns and utilities
+   - Required by: API testing
+   - Enhances: API quality

 ## Epic: API Foundation
 As a development team
-I want a consistent, well-documented, and extensible API structure So that I can build and maintain reliable services that can be extended for specific applications
+I want a consistent, well-documented, and extensible API structure So that I can build and maintain reliable services

 ### STORY-API-001: Core API Structure
 As an API developer
-I want standardized API patterns and documentation
+I want standardized API patterns
 So that I can build consistent and maintainable endpoints

 **Acceptance Criteria:**
-1. Given I am developing a new API endpoint
+1. Given I am developing endpoints
-   When I follow the API standards
+   When I follow API standards
    Then I should have:
    - OpenAPI/Swagger documentation
    - Standard error responses
    - RESTful URL patterns
    - Type definitions
-   And the documentation should be machine-readable
+   And maintain consistency

-2. Given I am implementing authentication
+2. Given I implement authentication
    When I create protected endpoints
    Then I should have:
    - Standard auth middleware
    - Role-based access checks
    - Token validation
-   - Clear error messages
-   And all security measures should be consistently applied
+   And maintain security

-3. Given I am handling API responses
+3. Given I handle responses
    When I return data
    Then I should follow:
    - Consistent response formats
    - Standard error structures
    - Proper HTTP status codes
-   - Clear success/error messages
-   And responses should be properly typed
+   And maintain type safety

-### STORY-API-002: API Documentation Standards
+### STORY-API-002: API Documentation
 As an API consumer
-I want comprehensive and consistent API documentation So that I can understand and use the API effectively
+I want clear API documentation
+So that I can use the API effectively

 **Acceptance Criteria:**
-1. Given I am viewing the API documentation
+1. Given I read documentation
-   When I look at any endpoint
+   When I view any endpoint
    Then I should see:
-   - Clear endpoint descriptions
+   - Clear descriptions
    - Request/response schemas
    - Authentication requirements
-   - Example requests/responses
+   - Usage examples
-   And documentation should be always in sync with implementation
+   And understand the API

-2. Given I am using the API
+2. Given I use the API
    When I make requests
    Then I should have:
-   - Interactive testing capability
+   - Interactive testing
-   - Clear validation messages
+   - Clear validation
    - Type definitions
-   - Generated client code
-   And the experience should be consistent across endpoints
+   And work efficiently

 ### STORY-API-003: API Version Management
 As an API maintainer